ryan-j-h/ej-app/README.md

 tool, may correspond with demographic characteristics of race and income, as measured by the American Community Survey.

+This app was created as an individual project for STA 323: Statistical Programming at Duke University during the Summer 2020 term.

 ## About the App

 Read more about the data and the variables used on the app's homepage at